riorinald/base64converter/README.md

 # base64converter

-## Overview
-`Base64Convert.ps1` is a PowerShell script designed to encode and decode data using Base64 encoding.
+a PowerShell script to encode and decode data using Base64 encoding.
 It provides a simple way to convert text or files into Base64 format and decode Base64-encoded data back into its original form.

 ## Features